 If you wish to dispute the ticket, that process takes place in the Court with jurisdiction.

-The New Castle City Police Department contracts with Craig’s towing and all vehicles are stored at their yard.
+The New Castle City Police Department contracts with First State Towing and all vehicles are stored at their yard.
 If your vehicle is being held you should have received a tow slip with release instructions.
 If you do not have the slip, call 322-9800 M-F 8am -4:30 for instructions.
 After hours call 573-2800 and ask for an on-duty patrol officer.